 ClinicalKey is a medical search engine and database tool that offers access to the Elsevier medical library - which contains 1000+ ;e-book titles, and 600+ journals.
 It also contains guidelines, procedural information and videos, as well as information for clinicians at the point of care, and a multimedia library.

-The Cochrane Library is a collection of six databases - including the Cochrane Database of Systematic Reviews - that contain different types of high-quality, independent evidence to inform healthcare decision-making, and a seventh database that provides information about Cochrane groups
+The Cochrane Library is a collection of databases - including the Cochrane Database of Systematic Reviews - that contain different types of high-quality, independent evidence to inform healthcare decision-making, with a seventh database that provides information about Cochrane groups.

-Cochrane podcasts deliver the latest Cochrane evidence in an easy to access audio format, allowing you to stay up to date on newly published reviews wherever you are.
+Cochrane podcasts deliver the latest Cochrane evidence in audio format, allowing you to stay up-to-date on newly-published reviews wherever you are.